lune-org/docs/pages/api-reference/process.md

 ### spawn

-Spawns a child process that will run the program `program`, and returns a dictionary that describes the final status and ouput of the child process.
+Spawns a child process that will run the program `program`, and returns a dictionary that describes the final status and output of the child process.

 The second argument, `params`, can be passed as a list of string parameters to give to the program.